CSCD01/team_04-project/deliverable/1/backend.md

 ![Backend Layer UML - Bases](./img/UML_Backend_Layer_Bases.svg)

-Both interactive and non-interactive backend implementations implement the following base classes:
+Both interactive and non-interactive backend implementations extend the following abstract base classes:

 - `FigureCanvasBase`: the area (canvas) on which the `Figure` is rendered.
-This class holds a reference to a `Figure`, and is responsible for giving a `Figure` a reference to it’s canvas.
+This class holds a reference to a `Figure`, and is responsible for giving a `Figure` a reference to its canvas.
 This class also defines methods to draw and render the `Figure`.
 Some of the methods provided:
   - `resize(self, ...)`
   - `switch_backends(self, class)`
 - `RendererBase`: renders the `FigureCanvas`.
 The renderer handles drawing operations (for the `Figure`).
 Many of the rendering operations are handed off to `GraphicsContextBase`.
 Some of the methods provided:
   - `draw_path(self, gc, ...)`
   - `draw_text(self, gc, ...)`
   - `draw_image(self, gc, ...)`
-- `GraphicsContextBase`: An additional abstraction to handle colour and line styles, and blending properties.
+- `GraphicsContextBase`: handles colour and line styles, and blending properties.
 Some of the methods provided:
   - `restore(self)`
   - `set_foreground(self, fg, isRGBA, ...)`
   - `set_snap(self, snap)`
-- `Backend`: An abstract base class that is implemented by each of the backends, such as `backendPdf`, `backendSVG`, among others.
+- `Backend`: An abstract base class that is extended by each of the backends, such as `backendPdf`, `backendSVG`, among others.
 Some of the methods provided:
   - `show(cls, *, block)`
   - `export(cls)`

 ## Backend Implementations

 There are interactive (user-interface) backends, and non-interactive (hard copy) backend implementations.
-These implementations reside in [/backends](https://github.com/matplotlib/matplotlib/blob/master/lib/matplotlib/backends).
+These implementations reside in [backends/](https://github.com/matplotlib/matplotlib/blob/master/lib/matplotlib/backends).

 ![Backend Layer UML - Impl](./img/UML_Backend_Layer_Impl.svg)